 |Information accurate as of Aug.
 27, 2018, except the APY rate, which is accurate as of Jan.
 9, 2019.|

 What You Need to Know About the American Express® Personal Savings

 Because the point of a savings account is to help you make money, it’s important you get the best interest rate.
 The national average savings account interest rate in the U.S. sits at a paltry 0.08% Annual Percentage Yield, according to the FDIC as of August 2018.
 This is problematic when the average inflation rate was 2.10 percent for the first half of 2018, according to the Bureau of Labor Statistics.
 Without earning a higher rate, your savings can fall behind the growth in consumer prices.
 The American Express® Personal Savings account APY is leagues above the national average, meaning your money will grow with time.

 The American Express® Personal Savings account has no fees, plus 24/7 customer service and other convenient features.
-One of the ways American Express® National Bank. can offer such a low-cost account is that the high-yield savings offering is online only, meaning there are no brick-and-mortar offices to drive up expenses passed down to customers.
-All in all, the American Express® National Bank high-yield savings account is a convenient option for banking customers looking to store their cash for the long haul without the restrictions of a bank certificate of deposit, for instance.
+One of the ways American Express National Bank can offer such a low-cost account is that the high-yield savings offering is online only, meaning there are no brick-and-mortar offices to drive up expenses passed down to customers.
+All in all, the American Express® Personal Savings account is a convenient option for banking customers looking to store their cash for the long haul without the restrictions of a bank certificate of deposit, for instance.

 Check Out: American Express National Bank Bank Review

 Advantages of Having an American Express® Personal Savings

 The online savings account also offers a competitive 2.10% APY.
 This rate is more than 20 times higher than the national average savings account interest rate.

 Disadvantages of Having an American Express® Personal Savings

 Consider these downsides of the American Express® Personal Savings account before signing up: